Pranshu540/movie-rental-review-system-cs348/README.md

 Run the SQL queries from sampledata/populatetables.sql to populate the test tables with data <br />

 ## Generating Production Dataset: <br />
-IMDB dataset is retreived directly from its link, we have a Python file to <br />
+IMDB dataset is retrieved directly from its link, we have a Python file to <br />
-filter, cleanse and generate production data used by our database. <br />
+filter, cleanse, and generate production data used by our database. <br />

 ## Running the application: <br />
 Edit .env file to set database information <br />